-Investment properties held by the Group in the consolidated statement of financial position Valuation technique Range of unobservable input Relationship of unobservable input to fair value Investment properties at fair value in the PRC of HK\$77,718,000 (2020: HK\$71,890,000) Income approach Reversionary yield 4 % - 4.5% (2020: 5% - 6%) The higher the reversionary yield, the lower the fair value
+Investment properties held by Valuation technique Range or weighted Relationship of the Group in the consolidated average of unobservable unobservable input to fair statement of financial position input value Investment properties at fair value in the PRC HK\$78,785,000 (2021: HK\$77,718,000) Income approach Reversionary yield 4% - 4.25% (2021: 4% - 4.5%) The higher the reversionary yield, the lower the fair value

-In estimating the fair value at the properties, the highest and best use of the properties is their current use.
+In estimating the fair value of the properties, the highest and best use of the properties is their current use.
 The fair value of investment properties is a level 3 recurring fair value measurement.
-A reconciliation of the opening and closing fair value balance is provided in the table above.
-There were no changes in fair value for investment properties held at end of the years ended 31 March 2021 and 2020.
+A reconciliation of opening and closing fair value balance is provided in the table above.
+There were no changes in fair value for investment properties held at end of the years ended 31 March 2022 and 2021.